VictoriaAlekseeva/nodejs2023Q2-service/README.md

 npm install
 ```

 ## Running application

+Create a .env file in the project's root folder and set the port number there.
+The app will run on the specified port in the .env file or on port 4000 if the port is not specified.

+Then run command:

 ```
 npm start
 ```

+You'll see the port in console

-After starting the app on port (4000 as default) you can open
+After starting the app on port (4000 as default or from your .env file) you can open
-in your browser OpenAPI documentation by typing http://localhost:4000/doc/.
+in your browser OpenAPI documentation by typing http://localhost:{PORT}/doc/.
 For more information about OpenAPI/Swagger please visit https://swagger.io/.

 ## Testing